-- 1. Complete a minimum of 60 semester hours. - 2.
-Achieve a minimum cumulative grade point average of 2.5 for all coursework and a minimum cumulative grade point average of 2.75 for all coursework in the EXSC core. - 3.
-Complete the following EXSC Core courses with a grade of "B-" or better in each course: EXSC 101, HLTH 300, PHED 208, PHED 267. - 4.
-Complete or enroll in BIOL 307 or BIOL 308 (or equivalent).
-Students who do not earn a grade of "C-" or better may be given probationary status in EXSC. - 5.
-Complete CHEM 105 (or equivalent) with a grade of "C-" or better.
-Students who do not earn a grade of "C-" or better may be given probationary status in EXSC. - 6.
-Submit an Application packet for admission to the EXSC Program to the Program Director (PD) during Fall by October 15 and Spring by March 15 of the Junior year that includes: - a.
-EXSC application form. - b. an admission essay (500 words, 2 pages double spaced in Times New Roman 12 point font) that details the student's careers goals and current progress towards these career goals. - c. two professional letters of recommendation. - 7.
-Undergo a standardized interview with the Admission Selection Committee comprised of the Program Director, one additional EXSC faculty member, one off-campus exercise scientist or other allied health professional (when available), and two current EXSC students.
+1. Complete a minimum of 60 semester hours.
+Transfer students with 60 hours will be evaluated after one semester coursework at Winthrop.

+2. Achieve a minimum cumulative grade point average of 2.5 for all coursework. .

+3. Complete or enroll in BIOL 307 or BIOL 308 (or equivalent).
+Students who do not earn a grade of "C-" or better may be given probationary status in EXSC.

+4. Submit an Application packet for admission to the EXSC Program to the Program Director (PD) March 15 or October 15 that includes:

+a.
+EXSC application form.

+b. an admission essay (500 words, 2 pages double spaced in Times New Roman 12 point font) that details the student's careers goals and current progress towards these career goals.

+c. two professional letters of recommendation.

+5. Undergo a standardized interview with the Admission Selection Committee comprised of the Program Director, one additional EXSC faculty member, one off-campus exercise scientist or other allied health professional (when available), and two current EXSC students (when available).